For more than 70 years, nothing kept him from the Kentucky Derby. Then came 2020.

 And that was that, Derby No. 1 and, as fate and other shenanigans would have it, Weihe’s last time in the infield, meaning he would miss out on its glories as from the 1970s, when revelers streaked and one climbed a flagpole to disrobe.
 For Derby No. 2 in 1948: “My cousin was a ticket-taker at the gate to a section.
 He snuck my mother and me into a section.”
 It rained.
 They watched the great Citation, who would win the Triple Crown but hadn’t yet then.

-For probably Derby No. 8 in 1954, Bob and four buddies stood outside, hopes possibly quashed.
+For Derby No. 8 in 1954, Bob and four buddies stood outside, hopes possibly quashed.
 “Then we saw a drainpipe,” he said, words that christen many a worthy story.
-One of the five teens stood 6-foot-7, so: “So we could get up the drainpipe, then he had to boost us up, because he was 6-7, he would boost us up on the roof.
+One of the five teens stood 6-foot-7: “So we could get up the drainpipe, then he had to boost us up, because he was 6-7, he would boost us up on the roof.
 We turned around and pulled him up.”

 They descended into the jockeys’ quarters, where the tall guy “stepped on a jockey’s bed and the jockey got mad at him because he put a size 14 footprint on the bed,” Bob Weihe said.
-“From the jockeys room we ran through the paddock into the area where people were kind of looking at us.
+“From the jockeys room, we ran through the paddock into the area where people were kind of looking at us.
 We were daring in those days.
 We snuck into a seating area.
 Back then it wasn’t really as strict as they are now.”

 For Derby No. 11, he brought a date who would become his date for the ensuing 62 years plus.
-But eight months before Bob and Barbara married on Jan.
+But eight months before Bob and Barbara married Jan.
 25, 1958, he and a friend since first grade got into the Derby, then went to the second floor, then floated their tickets down to Barbara and her friend on the outside.

 “From the balcony, they dropped down to my friend and me in their rosary cases,” she said.
 “Everybody kind of carried a rosary case back then.”

-She paused and marveled: “We’ve been bad.”
+She paused and marveled, “We’ve been bad.”

-It’s a streak so long he can tell of the weather he found coldest (1957) and hottest (2008) and have those days sit 51 years apart, and speak of both 1947 and the perennial rains of the late 2010s, when the two perennial Derby couples, Bob and Barbara and friends, had a box 20 yards past the finish line but did a lot of standing, back under shelter.
+It’s a streak so long he can tell of the weather he found coldest (1957) and hottest (2008) and have those days sit 51 years apart, and speak of both 1947 and the perennial rain of the late 2010s, when the two perennial Derby couples, Bob and Barbara and friends, had a box 20 yards past the finish line but did a lot of standing, back under shelter.
 It’s so long he can tell about the time he and his brother-in-law hung on the rail, and turned up in a Louisville Courier-Journal photo, when, “I was 30 or 40 years old, I guess.”
 It’s so long he can remember it as a notch less sinful, as in, “Once the infield opened up the way it did, and all the college kids started coming, and it was all drinking and all that, and of course, Churchill Downs had to put a stop to bringing your liquor in.”

 And it’s so long he has followed the world as it steadily went kaleidoscopic: “Back then, the early days, it was like straw hats and suits.
 Now, you’ve got all these fancy suits, all these different colors.
-If you had a blue suit (back then), that was fine.
+If you had a blue suit [back then], that was fine.
 Now you’re the dull person in the crowd.”

-How many people do you know who beam telling about touting Chateaugay in 1963, and have that memory stand a full 16 years after their streak began?
-“I had a Coke route over in Indiana,” delivering Coca-Cola to stores by truck, “and everybody would ask me, ‘Who’s gonna win the Derby,’ and I tipped them on Chateaugay.
+How many people do you know who beam telling about touting Chateaugay in 1963 and have that memory stand a full 16 years after their streak began?
+“I had a Coke route over in Indiana,” delivering Coca-Cola to stores by truck, “and everybody would ask me, ‘Who’s going to win the Derby?’
+And I tipped them on Chateaugay.
 About 10 people gave me money to bet on Chateaugay.
 When I went back the next week, I had all their money.
 They thought I was a genius.”

-Fully 40 years on from that in 2003, Barbara couldn’t go in the aftermath of emergency surgery, but insisted Bob go.
+Fully 40 years on from that in 2003, Barbara couldn’t go in the aftermath of emergency surgery but insisted Bob go.
 “I wouldn’t have made him miss the Derby for anything,” she said.
-She said, “It was emergency surgery, or I would have planned it better.”
+“It was emergency surgery, or I would have planned it better.”

 So he took his mother, who would live until 2006 and age 90, and he squired her around in her wheelchair for one of her volumes of Derbies — if not quite a streak — in the 72-year span between 1933 and 2005.

 Then, around maybe 2 p.m., well, “They released me on Derby day,” Barbara said.
 “And I couldn’t get a hold of anybody to take me home.”

-Finally she got her sister.
+Finally, she reached her sister.

 “Bob, how many have I been to?” she said across the room at one point.